You are listening to the Sean Hannity Radio Show podcast.

 Joe Bastardis with Weatherbell.com.

-Um, where does this rank in terms of storms that we have experienced in the country?
+Where does this rank in terms of storms that we have experienced in the country?

-You remember when we were talking on uh on Friday, uh I was alluding to this thing uh going down into Cuba for a while, and that certainly really mitigated the intensification process because not only did it stop it from intensifying over the Florida Straits, it also weakened it a bit uh over northern Cuba, and then it had to start over again.
+And that certainly really mitigated the intensification process because not only did it stop it from intensifying over the Florida Straits, it also weakened it a bit over northern Cuba, and then it had to start over again.

-So when it got to the Florida Keys, while it was uh a borderline category four hurricane, it was not what it would have been if it stayed away completely from Cuba.
+So when it got to the Florida Keys, while it was a borderline category four hurricane, it was not what it would have been if it stayed away completely from Cuba.

-And uh so that that was a fortunate break.
+And so that was a fortunate break.

 And the last part of the storm, it weakened coming to the coast.

-Uh what happens is if you look at the tracks of the 35 hurricane, I should have thought more about this.
+What happens is if you look at the tracks of the 35 hurricane, I should have thought more about this.

-That storm weakened after it came to the Keys as it was parallel on the Florida coast, because you get upwelling, that east wind that comes off in Naples, for instance, the winds blowing out of the east, causes the water to cool a little bit, and it also is drier air coming in from Florida into the storm center.
+That storm weakened after it came to the keys as it was parallel on the Florida coast because you get upwelling, that east wind that comes off in Naples, for instance, the winds blowing out of the east causes the water to cool a little bit.

-Donna remains that, but this is still a top two or three storm where this hit, and as well as uh in the Florida Keys.
+Donna remains that, but this is still a top two or three storm where this hit, and as well as in the Florida Keys.

-You know, it it's so funny.
+You know, it's so funny.

-And um, look, we haven't yet to assess the true and real damage, and uh, I really want to get to that.
+And look, we haven't yet to assess the true and real damage.

-Um, you know, so you write me a note this morning.
+You know, so you write me a note this morning.

 Now, this was a dead-on hit.